 If wristbands break, please get them exchanged for new ones ASAP.
-Bring the broken wristband with you to exchange for a new one.
+Bring the broken wristband with you to the Administration building to exchange for a new one.
 Remember, all visitors must always check in and out of camp.

 OTHER FORMS OF IDENTIFICATION